What are remote treks in Nepal?

 Accommodations in the remote trekking trails of Nepal

-With that being said, accommodation of remote trekking is in mostly in the local houses.
+With that being said, accommodation of remote treks is mostly in the local houses.
 These local houses are also called tea houses or lodge.
 These lodge has very basic room with a bed, blanket and bed sheet.
-However, some of the tea house might have a chair and table as well, these rooms are considered sophisticated rooms with indoor toilet and mirrors, while doing remote trekking.
+However, some of the tea house might have a chair and table as well, these rooms are considered sophisticated rooms with indoor toilet and mirrors, while doing remote treks.
 But do not expect this kind of better facility every night.

 If you have done any trek like Everest base camp trek, Annapurna base camp trek & Annapurna circuit trek; accommodation in these remote destinations of Nepal is not comparable to any of them.